Experience life above the Arctic Circle in Finnish Lapland

 Traditional Lappish Smoke Sauna and Ice-Swimming

-Experience the traditional Lappish smoke sauna in a cozy cottage and take a dip in an Arctic lake!
+Experience a traditional Lappish smoke sauna in a cozy cottage and take a dip in an Arctic lake!
 A traditional wood-heated Finnish smoke sauna is a uniquely Lappish experience that takes place by Lake Pyhäjärvi.
 To start, we’ll tell you about Finnish sauna culture and how to prepare the bathing water (there is no shower in Finnish style smoke sauna).
 Then you are ready to enjoy the soft heat of the sauna which is a very relaxing experience.
 Let the heat purify your body as the wintery magic of Lapland purifies your soul.
 It is a place for cleansing and tranquility.
 While we do our best to prepare you for an evening in the wilderness, it’s up to you decide how you want to spend your time.
 The classic Lappish way is to spend 5-10 minutes in the sauna and then jump into ice cold water, or even a pile of snow.
 Switching back and forth between the hot and cold is a ritual with its own raw appeal.
 Our sauna is located on the shore of Lake Pyhäjärvi, so swimming to cool off goes hand in hand with sitting in the heat.
 We have a hole cut in the ice and you can take a dip in the freezing cold water.
 A cold plunge after a steamy session increases your blood flow, relieves stress and boosts your endorphin levels.
 After this unique Finnish Spa experience, it’s time to get back to our little wooden cabin to enjoy delicious 3 course Lappish dinner by the fireplace.
 Included in this experience is a sauna guide, slippers and towels, shampoo and body care products, and transfers from our hotel.

 Traditional Lappish dinner